Columbia, SC, October 15, 2020 –

 How Counties are Investing CARES Act Dollars in Social Safety Net Services

 The National Association of Counties is hosting a webinar on August 19 about how counties are investing funds from the CARES Act into Safety Net Services, including child care, nutrition and senior adult services.
-You can learn more and register HERE.
+You can learn more and watch recording HERE.

 Integrated Data During a Crisis